AdithyaKaade/twitter-api/README.md

 ['GET'] URLs:

 '/tweets/' - to view all the tweets in the database.
-'/tweets/<int:tweet_id>' - to view a specific tweet in the database.
+<br>'/tweets/<int:tweet_id>' - to view a specific tweet in the database.
-'/profile/<str:username>' - to view the details of a user.
+<br>'/profile/<str:username>' - to view the details of a user.
 It contains the people followed by the user and the people who are following the user.
-*have to be logged in to view the following:
+<br><b>*have to be logged in to view the following:</b>
-'/tweets/feed' - to view the feed/timeline of a specific user.
+<br>'/tweets/feed' - to view the feed/timeline of a specific user.
-'/tweets/feed/likes/<int:tweet_id> - to view the users who have liked a specific tweet.
+<br>'/tweets/feed/likes/<int:tweet_id> - to view the users who have liked a specific tweet.
-'/tweets/feed/retweet/<int:tweet_id> - to view the users who have retweeted a specific tweet.
+<br>'/tweets/feed/retweet/<int:tweet_id> - to view the users who have retweeted a specific tweet.

 ['POST'] URLs: